 For some countries, the electricity is also not completely reliable in that there can be power surges.
 You don’t want to ruin your laptop, phones, battery rechargers, etc. with spikes in voltage.
 I also find that when Kevin and I travel, we both have a phone to recharge each night, plus a camera battery recharger, so we need to recharge three things at the same time, at a minimum.
 If you travel with a laptop and other electronics, then you need even more.

-Therefore, we always pack a surge protector with three plugs if the voltage is the same (you will need to buy a plug adapter too – see above).
+Therefore, we always pack a surge protector with 6 sockets if the voltage is the same (you will need to buy a plug adapter too – see above).